-Chair massage is a style of seated massage that is typically short—10 or 15 minutes—and focuses on your back, shoulders and neck and arms.
+Chair massage is a style of seated massage that is typically short—10 minutes or 15 minutes maximum—and focuses on your back, shoulders and neck and arms.
 A chair massage has the participant sit face down away from the therapist, and the massage is given over clothing and doesn't require any massage oil.

-Chair massage is often offered at high-stress locations like airport spas and trade shows.
+Chair massages are offered at high-traffic locations like airports and trade shows.
 It's a great way to work out muscle tension before it turns into a full-blown spasm when on your feet for hours at a time.
 Make sure to keep an eye on your possessions or ask a trusted companion to hold your baggage while getting the service.

-Chair massage is sometimes a free perk at corporate party or event.
-And some enlightened employers bring therapists in to offer chair massage to their employees.
+Chair massages are sometimes a free perk at a corporate party or event.
+Additionally, some enlightened employers bring therapists in to offer chair massage to their employees.
 Companies can pay the entire cost, split it with employees, or give employees the time and let them pay for the chair massage themselves.